shawnoden/noragrets/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

 Originally distributed under the [MIT – No Bob Saget Open Source License](https://www.synopsys.com/blogs/software-security/bob-saget-open-source-license-compliance/).
-First, when I first saw this license, I thought it was a pretty funny addition.
-And I was recently reminded of the existence of this license, and happened to see that it was involved with a familiar name, though they claim to not be the official author of this license.
-Second, since Mr. Saget has sadly passed on and was hopefully never inconvenienced by this license, I feel that I should modify this license to point to a new target to legally, but likely never practically, inconvenience.
+When I first saw this license, I thought it was a pretty funny addition.
+I was recently reminded of the existence of this license and happened to see that it was involved with a familiar name, though that person claims to not be the official author of this license.
+And since Mr. Saget has sadly passed on and was hopefully never unintentionally inconvenienced by this license, I feel that I should modify this license to point at a new target to inconvenience, hopefully never practically.

 See `LICENSE.txt` for more information.